shader-slang/shader-slang.github.io/features.md

-# Key Features of Slang
+title: Key Features of Slang
+description:

+---

 The Slang language and compiler have been carefully designed and implemented to provide key benefits that are important to real-time graphics programmers.

-## Backwards-Compatible with Existing HLSL
+# Backwards-Compatible with Existing HLSL

 Because Slang extends the HLSL language, it is compatible with almost all the HLSL shaders and compute kernels you've already written.
 You don't need to rewrite your code from scratch to give it a try.

 Slang supports compute shaders, the traditional rasterization pipline, and ray tracing kernels.

-## Cross-Platform Code Generation
+# Cross-Platform Code Generation

 The Slang compiler can generate code for a wide variety of target platforms and graphics APIs.
 Currently, the compiler supports the following compilation targets: